CitizenScienceCenter/presentations/PITCHME.md

 * I feel that (and I may be wrong about some of these things):
   * there is limited active recruitment or advertising within either university
     * See previous point about collecting running projects as a directory
+---
+* I feel like:
-  * we are collaborating with U of Geneva, even though it is not in our strategy
+  * we are 'collaborating' with U of Geneva
+    * projects come from there and not ETH/UZH
+    * funding goes to them based on our successes (grants applied for based on Snake project)
     * little/no help from their side (all commits come from Chris and Marcel)
         * > 10 hours spent supporting projects outside of the Center by Chris in 2019
     * This collaboration takes most of our time and resources and defines our goals/deadlines